Tribalism: Social structure

-The social structure of a tribe can vary greatly from case to case, the relatively small size of customary tribes results in a social life which usually involve a relatively few significant political or economic distinctions between individuals.
+The social structure of a tribe can vary greatly from case to case.
+The relatively small size of customary tribes results in a social life which usually involve a relatively few significant political or economic distinctions between individuals.
 As a result, social hierarchy is uncommon, and deep bonds are made between individual members.

 A tribe often refers to itself using its own language's word for "people", and refers to other, neighboring tribes with various words to distinguish them as other.
 For example, the term "Inuit" translates to "people".

 Types

 Tribalism implies the possession of a strong cultural or ethnic identity that separates one member of a group from the members of another group.
 Based on strong relations of proximity and kinship, as well as relations based on the mutual survival of both the individual members of the tribe and for the tribe itself, members of a tribe tend to possess a strong feeling of identity.
 Objectively, for a customary tribal society to form there needs to be ongoing customary organization, inquiry, and exchange.
 However, intense feelings of common identity can lead people to feel tribally connected.

 The distinction between these two definitions of tribalism, objective and subjective, is an important one because while tribal societies have been pushed to the edges of the Western world, tribalism, by the second definition, is arguably undiminished.
-A few writers have postulated that the human brain is hard-wired towards tribalism by its evolutionary advantages, but that claim is usually linked to equating original questions of sociality with tribalism.
+A few writers have postulated that the human brain is hard-wired towards tribalism, but that claim is usually linked to equating original questions of sociality with tribalism.